Past Newsletters

 Ayo Maria Gooden, Ph.D., ABPBC

-• Passport: Ensure your passport is valid for at least six months beyond your planned arrival.
+Passport: Ensure that your passport is valid for at least six months beyond your intended stay.

-• Visa Requirements: Check visa requirements based on your nationality.
-Many visitors need to obtain a visa prior to arrival.
+Visa Requirements: Depending on your nationality, check if a visa is required prior to arrival.

-• Local Currency: The official currency is the West African CFA franc (XOF).
-Credit cards are not widely accepted outside major cities, so carry cash.
+Local Currency: The official currency is the Colombian peso (COP).
+Credit cards may not be widely accepted, so carry cash, especially in rural areas.

 Cultural Highlights: